 The Guidance for Trans Staff and Students (Word Document) has been developed in consultation with staff and students, to provide practical guidance to support the implementation of the Trans Equality Policy.
 Key aspects that this guidance includes:

 - Underlying principles to provide a welcoming and supportive environment

 - Practical guidance such as how to change student or staff name, gender and title and overseas travel, facilities, recruitment, etc.

 - Supporting staff and students through transition, recognising that individual circumstances will vary and ensuring staff and students are provided with appropriate support

 Where this guidance document refers to “trans people”, it has in mind everyone whose gender identity is not expressed in ways that are typically associated with the sex they were assigned at birth.
 This includes those who have non-binary, non-gender, agender or gender-fluid identities.

 If you are a student wishing to change your name, gender marker and/or title you should complete a Student Notification of Change Form.

-If you are a staff member wishing to change your name, gender marker and/or title, you should complete a Staff Notification of Change Form (PDF).
+If you are a staff member wishing to change your name, gender marker and/or title, you should use the Identity Change Request webform.